Mechanical-Advantage/AdvantageScope/docs/docs/more-features/urcl.md

 ## Setup

-Install the URCL vendordep by following the instructions to install [3rd party libraries](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html) using the dependency manager in VSCode.
+Install the URCL vendordep by following the instructions to install [3rd party libraries](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html) using the dependency manager in VS Code.
 Alternatively, you can use the following vendor JSON URL:

 ```
 https://raw.githubusercontent.com/Mechanical-Advantage/URCL/main/URCL.json